FlushedCrusher/FlashDeck/README.md

     * User should be able to specify how many cards to review at a time
 * Add isMastered type to config settings
     * User should be able to specify mastery on three correct answers total, or three consecutive correct answers
-* Refactor to use HTML5 import
-    * Modularize UI to individual components
 * Document Sequence Diagrams for Application events

 ### Version 2.0.0 ###